-- 7.1 If, after following the 'initial exclusion procedure' as described in section 5 and paragraph 6.1.1, the decision of the Head is to permanently exclude, the following additional steps will be taken: - 7.1.1 A letter from the Head, providing details of the permanent exclusion, will be sent, or given, to the parents within 48 hours, clearly stating the following: - the reasons for the permanent exclusion; - the date from which the permanent exclusion commences; - an explanation of the procedure for appealing the decision. - 7.1.2 The Head will provide copies of the letter for the Chair of the School's Complaints Panel and for the pupil's file. - 7.2 Parents have the right to appeal against the Head's decision to permanently exclude their child from school.
+- 7.1 If, after following the 'initial exclusion procedure' as described in section 5 and paragraph 6.1.1, the decision of the Headmaster is to permanently exclude, the following additional steps will be taken: - 7.1.1 A letter from the Headmaster, providing details of the permanent exclusion, will be sent, or given, to the parents within 48 hours, clearly stating the following: - the reasons for the permanent exclusion; - the date from which the permanent exclusion commences; - an explanation of the procedure for appealing the decision.

+- 7.1.2 The Headmaster will provide copies of the letter for the Chair of the School's Complaints Panel and for the Student's file. - 7.2 Parents have the right to appeal against the Headmaster's decision to permanently exclude their child from school.
 A meeting of the Complaints Panel of Governors will be organised by the Clerk to the Governors.
-The Head would normally attend this hearing to present evidence.
-At the end of the meeting the Governors must decide separately whether they support the decision of the Head.
-The Head must abide by the decision of the Complaints Panel. - 7.3 Parents have a further right to appeal to an independent legal process, external to the school.
-The mechanism for doing this is explained in a separate document which is available on request from the Bursar. - 7.4 It should be noted that the above permanent exclusion procedure is intended as a guide only.
+The Senior Deputy Head would normally attend this hearing to present evidence.
+At the end of the meeting the Governors must decide separately whether they support the decision of the Headmaster.
+The Headmaster must abide by the decision of the Complaints Panel. - 7.3 Parents have a further right to appeal to an independent legal process, external to the School.
+The mechanism for doing this is explained in a separate document which is available on request from the School Bursar. - 7.4 It should be noted that the above permanent exclusion procedure is intended as a guide only.

-8. Admission of Pupils excluded from other schools
+8. Admission of Students excluded from other schools

-8.1 Any pupil joining RGS Prep following exclusion from another school may be asked to have an additional interview with the Head as part of the admissions process.
+8.1 Any Student joining the Royal Grammar School following exclusion from another school may only be considered for admission after an interview with the Headmaster.